 - Ramps can help animals make it up and down stairs, on and off the porch, on and off the couch, and anywhere else where the jump may be too far for their sore joints.

-- Some pets that are too stiff to use the stairs will try to use them regardless, possibly falling and hurting themselves in the process.
-Supervise your pet when she is using the stairs, and use a baby gate or sheet of plywood to keep the steps off limits the rest of the time.
+- Some pets that are too stiff to use the stairs will try to use them anyway, possibly falling and hurting themselves.
+Supervise your pet when she is using the stairs and use a baby gate or sheet of plywood to keep the steps off limits the rest of the time.

 - A little warmth can help a sore animal get through a long night.
 Consider wrapping a hot water bottle in towels or tucking a microwaveable heating pad into your pet’s bed.

-- If your pet is used to spending time alone in the yard, be sure you have a clear view to keep an eye on her.
-Pets with arthritis are vulnerable to attacks from other animals, they can fall and injure themselves easily, and they can become very stiff in cold or damp weather.
-Stay by the window and watch them when they’re outside; even better, sit outside with them.
+- Don’t let your pet spend time alone in the yard.
+Pets with arthritis are vulnerable to attacks from other animals; they can fall and injure themselves easily, and they can become very stiff in cold or damp weather.
+Sit outside with them any time they go outside.

-Your pet may be reluctant at first, warm up gently and take it slowly.
+Your pet may be reluctant at first, so warm up gently and take it slowly.
 Discuss an exercise regimen with your vet to make sure that you’re not over doing it.
-Too much exercise can cause joint damage so it’s important to listen to your veterinarian’s guidelines as well at monitoring your pet closely.
+Too much exercise can cause joint damage so monitor your pet closely.

-Frequently arthritic pets gain weight due to inactivity.
-As well as keeping your pet active it’s important to maintain their diet to prevent obesity.
-The extra weight will be hard on your pet to carry around and may increase the joint damage caused by arthritis.
+Frequently, arthritic pets gain weight due to inactivity, so keeping your pet active is important for preventing obesity.
+The extra weight will be hard on your pet and may increase the joint damage caused by arthritis.

 Cataracts occur when the normally clear protein in the lens turns white.
 Much like when the proteins change in scrambling an egg, there is no way to change these proteins back to clear.
 Cataracts range in severity; some never cause any visual deficit for the pet while others can be completely blinding.

-If you are suspicious that your dog has developed cataracts it’s important to have an examination done with your veterinarian.
+If you suspect your dog has developed cataracts, it’s important to have an examination done with your veterinarian.
 As your dog ages their lens can develop a cloudiness that is not a true cataract, but it is impossible for an untrained eye to distinguish between them.
 Your veterinarian will be able to determine if your pet has cataracts as well as if there are any other ocular problems present.

-Cataracts themselves are not painful, however they can at times be associated with an extreme amount of ocular inflammation which alone can be irritating but left untreated can sometimes cause glaucoma which is painful.
-For this reason if you are suspicious that your dog has cataracts early examination by your veterinarian is important to maintain comfort and ocular health.
+Cataracts themselves are not painful; however, they can at times be associated with an extreme amount of ocular inflammation that can be irritating.
+Left untreated, they can sometimes cause glaucoma, which is painful.
+So if you suspect your dog has cataracts, schedule an examination by your veterinarian to maintain comfort and ocular health.

-Unfortunately there is no medical treatment to reverse cataracts at this time.
-While topical medications may help eliminate side effects from cataracts the only treatment to remove them is surgery.
+Unfortunately, there is no medical treatment to reverse cataracts.
+While topical medications may help eliminate the side effects of cataracts, the only treatment is to remove them with surgery.
 Your veterinarian will be able to discuss these options with you and help you decide the best way to proceed.

 Your veterinarian will examine your pet’s ears for infection.
-Often times a sample is taken with a cotton swab and examined under a microscope.
+Often a sample is taken with a cotton swab and examined under a microscope.
 Sometimes a culture is warranted to determine the type of infectious bacteria.
-Your veterinarian or their technician will then clean your pets ears and prescribe the appropriate medication.
-Even though your pets symptoms may appear resolved after just a few days, it’s important to continue the course of treatment as directed.
+Your veterinarian will then clean your pet’s ears and prescribe the appropriate medication.
+Even though your pet’s symptoms may appear resolved after just a few days, it’s important to continue the course of treatment as directed.
 Not completing a course of antibiotics may not completely kill the bacteria present and leads to bacterial resistance.

 The ear canals of dogs and cats are not like humans.
 The ear flap is called the pinna.
 The external ear canal is the portion between the outside environment and the eardrum.
 This portion is then divided into two smaller sections.
 The outermost half is the vertical canal; it is positioned straight down, along the jaw line until a bend; the canal then bends inward, which is the horizontal canal.

 Food allergies are becoming more and more common in dogs.
-Symptoms can include constant itching and scratching, poor hair coat, and chronic ear and skin infections.
-Most pet owners don’t fully understand food allergies and how they affect their canine best friends.
+Symptoms can include constant itching and scratching, poor hair coat and chronic ear and skin infections.
+Many pet owners don’t fully understand food allergies and how they affect their canine best friends.

 It is important to distinguish between food allergies and food intolerance.
 Food intolerance is the result of poor digestion, such as lactose intolerance.
 People and dogs with lactose intolerance are either missing or have low levels of the milk digesting enzyme lactase.